igabesz/advanced-controllers/README.md

 	@web.Get('noperm')
 	@web.AllowAnonymus()
 	noPerm() { return { done: true }; }

+	// GET /perm/authorized
+	// Must be authenticated, but no explicit permission required
+	@web.Get('authorized')
+	@web.Authorize()
+	authorized() { return { done: true}; }
 }
 ```

+### Static functions

+The following static functions help the management of authorization:

+- `AdvancedController.getAllPermissions(): string[]`: Aggregates the `getPermission()` results for all `AdvancedController` instances.
+- `AdvancedController.get/allWhiteList(): string[]`: Aggregates the `getWhiteList()` results for all `AdvancedController` instances.
+This can be used to create a whitelist in he authentication middleware (e.g. skip JWT checks on these URLs).
+Note that the results contain `/ctrl/action` style URLs but they do NOT contain the `namespace` if there is any (i.e. NOT `/namespace/ctrl/action`).

-Notes
+### Notes and Caveats

+Notes:

+* Note that this package authorizes but NOT authenticates.
+* Note that only one permission check method works at a time.
+By default: `hasPermission`.
+After `AdvancedController.setRoles` is called: role-based.
-* The `permission` decorator can be used on classes as well.
-It won't override the action-level permissions.
+* The permission-related decorator can be used on classes as well.
+It won't override the action-level permissions though.
-* When the user is not authenticated (i.e. `req.user.hasPermission` does not exists) the response is: 401 `{ errors: [{ message: "Unauthenticated" }]}`.
+* When the user is not authenticated (most commonly: `req.user` does not exists) the response is: 401 `{ errors: [{ message: "Unauthenticated" }]}`.
 * When the user is authenticated but does not have the required permissions the response is: 403 `{ errors: [{ message: "Unauthorized" }]}`.

 See [HTTP Status Codes Wiki][https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_Error].

 Caveats:

-* Register the middleware providing `req.user.hasPermission` *before* registering the controller.
+* Register the middleware providing `req.user.hasPermission` or `req.user.roles` *before* registering the controller.
-* This feature supports only permission-based authentication.
-If you have *roles* then you should map them somehow to permissions during authentication.